lexerotk/simple-keypresser/README.md

 # Install

-Download it from [here](https://github.com/lexerotk/simple-keypresser/releases/tag/unstable) or download the main file and run it with Python.
+Download the .exe file from [here](https://github.com/lexerotk/simple-keypresser/releases/tag/unstable) or download the main file and run it with Python.